shunf4/tongjivpn-arraynetworks-socksify/readme.md

 - View `startMotionPro.sh` and set the environment variable `TJID` and `TJPASSWORD` or simply replace them with the value.

+- Replace `sockd` part in `run.sh` to any socks5 server program you like

 - Run `run.sh` as *root*

 - Now try connecting network through `socks://10.173.22.2:1080`